Protect Your Assets

 When the time comes to make changes to your trust, it’s easy thanks to NV “decanting” statutes

-There is no filing requirement to publicly list or disclose grantor or beneficiary names, insuring anonymity
+There is no governmental filing requirement to publicly list or disclose grantor or beneficiary names, insuring anonymity

 You can easily pair an LLC to your trust to directly manage business and real estate interests and achieve “double asset protection”.